Yichud: Leniencies

-There are a number of circumstances, under which the prohibition of yichud may be circumvented.
+There are a number of circumstances under which the prohibition of yichud may be circumvented.
 Typically, these apply fully to yichud with an observant Jew.
 Meeting a non-Jew or a secular Jew may require more scrupulousness.

 Baaloh B'ir – in town

-If the husband is in town (Baaloh B'ir, or Baala Bair), or, more precisely, if it is possible that he can appear suddenly, a woman may be secluded with another man in her home.
+If the husband is in town (Baaloh B'ir, or Baala Bair) or, more precisely, if it is possible that he can appear suddenly, a woman may be secluded with another man in her home.
 The fear of his sudden appearance is considered a deterrent to engaging in illicit behavior.
 If the husband works fixed hours, or if they meet where they are not likely to be found, the husband's presence in town does not circumvent yichud.
 A close, long-standing relationship (Libo Gas Boh) between the wife and another man also proscribes yichud in spite of the husband's presence in town.
-The lenience caused by the man's presence in town does not, however apply to his being secluded with another woman when his wife may appear suddenly.
-Paradoxically, if a husband gives his wife permission to be secluded with a man, the lenience does no longer apply, since she does not fear his sudden entrance.
+The lenience caused by the man's presence in town does not, however, apply to his being secluded with another woman when his wife may appear suddenly.
+Paradoxically, if a husband gives his wife permission to be secluded with a man, the lenience no longer applies, since she does not fear his sudden entrance.

-Rashi believes that the husband’s presence in town only mitigates the prohibition, rather than abrogating it.
-The Shulchan Aruch, following Tosafot, however, rule that when the husband is in town the yichud restriction does not apply at all.
+Rashi believes that the husband's presence in town only mitigates the prohibition rather than abrogating it.
+The Shulchan Aruch, following Tosafot, however, rule that when the husband is in town, the yichud restriction does not apply at all.

 Maimonides and Shulchan Aruch write that the rationale for Baaloh B'ir is that "her husband's fear is upon her."
-This does not imply a concrete fear that her husband will enter unexpectedly, but rather that she feels a natural inhibition, in the knowledge that her husband is close by.
+This does not imply a concrete fear that her husband will enter unexpectedly, but rather that she feels a natural inhibition in the knowledge that her husband is close by.
 As a consequence of this, she can be in yichud with another man in a large city, like London or New York, where the chance that he suddenly appears is non-existent.
 Neither does her husband's permission undermine the leniency, according to this interpretation.
 Rashi interprets Baalo B'ir as referring to a concrete fear of sudden exposure.
 So does rabbi Moshe Feinstein, who consequently rules in a stricter way.
-Another issue of debate is whether cities who have grown together to form a continuous area are to be treated as one city.
-Rabbi Shlomo Zalman Auerbach argues that if the wife is in Ramat Gan and the husband is in Tel Aviv he is still considered to be "in town".
+Another issue of debate is whether cities that have grown together to form a continuous area are to be treated as one city.
+Rabbi Shlomo Zalman Auerbach argues that if the wife is in Ramat Gan and the husband is in Tel Aviv, he is still considered to be "in town".
 Since there are no significant uninhabited areas separating these cities, they are defined as one city from a Halachic perspective.